ASPS annual debate in Strasbourg

 Public Debate 2023 – Is authoritarianism inevitable ?

-Nils Muiznieks (Latvia) – President of the ASPS, Director for Europe at Amnesty International, former Council of Europe Commissioner for Human Rights
+Nils MUIZNIEKS (Latvia) – President of the ASPS, Director for Europe at Amnesty International, former Council of Europe Commissioner for Human Rights

-Michele Bellini (Italy) – Policy adviser at the Italian Parliament and Founder of the Budapest European Agora
+Michele BELLINI (Italy) – Policy adviser at the Italian Parliament and Founder of the Budapest European Agora

-Frédérique Berrod (France) – Jean Monnet Professor of EU law at Science Po Strasbourg
+Frédérique BERROD (France) – Jean Monnet Professor of EU law at Science Po Strasbourg

-Hanna Machinska (Poland) – Lawyer and social activist speacialising in Human Rights, former Ombudswoman
+Hanna MACHINSKA (Poland) – Lawyer and social activist speacialising in Human Rights, former Ombudswoman

-Mikhail Minakov (Ukraine) – Academic, philosopher, political scientist, and historian
+Mikhail MINAKOV (Ukraine) – Academic, philosopher, political scientist, and historian

 Public Debate 2022 – Can democracy survive?